 First Five Months Bundle

 stars ( reviews)

 If you want to see everything step-by-step and with all my best tips, check out my First Five Months Bundle.
-I'll teach you everything you need to know to lay a healthy sleep foundation and work towards great sleep with confidence.Learn More
+I’ll teach you everything you need to know to lay a healthy sleep foundation during your baby’s first month and beyond.
+My goal is to give you the tools you need to work towards great sleep.Learn More

 What are wake windows for a 1 month old?
 Are wake windows the same for a 4 week old and 6 week old?anchor

 A wake window is the amount of time your baby is awake between one nap and the next.
 It's important to know that wake windows are simply typical ranges that vary from baby to baby.
 At one month, we see wake windows that are around 50-90 minutes.
 Wake windows for 4 week old babies are going to be closer to 50-70 minutes, while wake windows for 6 week old babies are around 55-80 minutes.
 Then, as they reach 7 weeks old or older, wake windows might be closer to 60-90 minutes.
 Usually, we see that babies have shorter wake windows in the morning and longer wake windows before bedtime.

 Wake windows for 4, 5, 6, and 7 week olds are great guidelines, but I also want you to watch for sleepy cues.
 Sleepy cues are the signs your baby uses to communicate that they're tired, ready for a nap, or overtired.